Back to the Knowledge hub

 THE BUYER COMES FIRST

 The public sector organisation you are bidding to win a contract with will have its own set of priorities.
-Suppliers should show how their social value commitments align and how they can contribute to achieving the organization’s strategic goals.
+Suppliers should show how their social value commitments align and how they can contribute to achieving the organisation’s strategic goals.

 LAWS AND REGULATIONS